mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [These Flies Age Faster After Witnessing Death](https://www.nytimes.com/2023/06/13/science/fruit-flies-death-aging.html) - A study offers clues to the link between what the brain of an organism perceives and physical reactions in its body.

 - [What it’s like to watch AI colonize your old job](https://www.sfchronicle.com/opinion/article/ai-journalism-news-job-19449571.php) - From community journalism to farmed AI content, Hoodline’s devolution raises existential questions about news, and how we receive it.

+- [A wave of retractions is shaking physics](https://www.technologyreview.com/2024/05/15/1092535/a-wave-of-retractions-is-shaking-physics/) - Grappling with problematic papers and poorly documented data, researchers and journal editors gathered in Pittsburgh to hash out the best way forward.

+- [Indians who pre-ordered Teslas in 2016 are giving up and chasing refunds](https://restofworld.org/2024/tesla-india-refund/) - Elon Musk dodged another India visit, and many who placed $1,000 Tesla deposits admit the dream is over, while fanboys keep the faith.

 - [Thousands Believe Covid Vaccines Harmed Them.
 Is Anyone Listening?](https://www.nytimes.com/2024/05/03/health/covid-vaccines-side-effects.html) - All vaccines have at least occasional side effects.
 But people who say they were injured by Covid vaccines believe their cases have been ignored.